 When was the last time you felt you needed a break and didn’t know how to manage your time/finances around it?
 I am guessing, not in a very long time.
-I presume one of your last backpacking or road trips was only a few months ago, if not weeks.
+I presume one of your last backpacking or road trips was only a few months ago if not weeks.
 I am not just talking about a 3-months backpacking trip but ones that last for barely a few days.
-The whole point of taking shorter yet sporadic breaks is to escape both the external and internal chaos that a city/work life brings.
+The whole point of taking shorter yet sporadic breaks is to escape both the external and internal chaos that a city/work-life brings.

 “Almost a decade ago, India was a vacation-starved nation.
 Most people remained tied-up to their work, reserving the weekends for relaxation.
 At times, when they would take a vacation to break the monotony, the idea would be to go big and splurge.
 The concept of staying at an economical place, for precisely the same experience, was unheard of.”– DNA India

 Travelling has indeed become a way of life and our zealous hotel/hostel marketers are fast catching up.
 There’s been a nip in the air since 2011 that has brought in a paradigm shift in the world of travelling and in our case – in backpacking/road trips.
 Backpacking trips are no longer perceived to be these ‘long’ ‘ around the world in 80 days’ kind of journey.
-The trips can be as short as 2-3 days to one week to as long as a year – of course not many of us have been as adventurous as taking off for a whole year.
+The trips can be as short as 2-3 days to one week to as long as a year – of course, not many of us have been as adventurous as taking off for a whole year.

 The changes are more because of a different attitude and mindset with respect to travel.
-The Indian youth/millennials are seeking serenity, calmness, freedom or just an escape from the hustle bustle of the day-to-day life.
-The change in the work culture, available of more disposable income, fewer obligations, absorbing the benefits of travel – are just few of the reasons that set off this raging shift and mushrooming of ‘modern’ hostels.
+The Indian youth/millennials are seeking serenity, calmness, freedom or just an escape from the hustle-bustle of the day-to-day life.
+The change in the work culture, available of more disposable income, fewer obligations, absorbing the benefits of travel – are just a few of the reasons that set off this raging shift and mushrooming of ‘modern’ hostels.